adgeli/AutoDrives_CarRental_Chatbot/README.md

 If any issues arise when viewing the `AutoDrives Demo Video` or the `461 Bot Presentation` the user has the option to clone or donwload the repository to view all the files locally.

+Users must remember, github cannot display files that exceed a certain size. **Please download or clone the repository for grading purposes.**

 ---

 ## Navigtating the Repository